BiboyQG/SPIN/README.md

 ## Issues and Future Work

-Currently, we only have a pipeline for professor data extraction.
-We will add more pipelines for other data types in the future, so that the entire framework can handle:
+Explore more intelligent ways of:
+- Scraping relevant links:
+  - [ ] Utilize more of the search engine?
+  - [ ] Utilize [browser-use-webui](https://github.com/warmshao/browser-use-webui) for browser control?
+- Updating the JSON object:
+  - [ ] Update field by field instead of the entire JSON object?
 - [x] Dynamic schema creation
-- [x] Better scraper by rendering through local browser
+- [x] Bypass anti-scraping by rendering the page in the local browser
-- [ ] Multi-source data extraction
+- [ ] Information effectiveness evaluation
 - [ ] Database operations
-- [ ] Information effectiveness evaluation
+- [ ] Modularize the codebase

 ## Contributors